 Once I had the eyes and beak sewn on, I made ribbon loops to go outward from the owl's wings.
 I used 4 ribbons on each side for the wings, although only three are pictured below, and two for the feet.
 Later, I added two atop his head as hair.
 You can do as many or as few ribbons as you'd like.

 I put a stitch down the middle of the larger ribbons.
 You don't have to do this.
 I trimmed the ribbon edges so they wouldn't be too long.
 Make sure you sew the ribbons as shown, facing inward, because then you go to turn it inside out, they will point outward.
 Next, I took the second piece of the body cutout and placed it on TOP of the face of the owl.
 I used a straight stitch and sewed him up, leaving the feet area open.
+I turned him inside out and took a plastic bag to stuff him.
+I chose a plastic bag because it makes a crinkle sound when touched but you can use regular batting.
+If you do decide to use a plastic bag, when you wash the owl, make sure you let him air dry.
+I don't actually know if the bag would melt but I figured it wasn't worth risking.

 After you finish stuffing him, sew the opening by the feet and you're all done!
 He's perfect for little hands to hold and to chomp on, not to mention adorable!
 All of the materials used were obtained at our center and saved from going into the landfill.
 Everything together was less than $3.00.